oredaze/font-bitrain_font-cracked/README.md

 - Some icon glyphs might be out of place or have new, non-existing ones.
 - Not all glyphs are present in the previews.
 Mostly accented characters and... half of braille.
 Yeah I almost went blind making that, so I gave up :)
+- In some places (like gvim) the fonts are detected as 9 and 10 pixels, I don't know why.
+All works fine though.